grandeurkoe/obsidian-vault/Data Structure and Algorithms/Data Structure/Trees.md

 1. Each node can have only 0, 1 or 2 child nodes.
 2. Each child node can have only 1 parent node.

-A Full Binary Tress only requires each node to either have 0 or 2 child nodes.
+A Full Binary Tree only requires each node to either have 0 or 2 child nodes.

 ```mermaid
 flowchart TD